Lewis-Matt/Flexbox-Resume/README.md

 # Flexbox-Resume

-Example responsive resume' using flexbox.
+Fake responsive resume for practicing responsive design using flexbox and CSS.

+One breakpoint for mobile to desktop (992px).